A TensorFlow Simulation Framework for Scientific Computing of Fluid Flows on Tensor Processing Units: Introduction

 Algorithms and discretization schemes employed for flow simulations have been developed to map well onto traditional computing systems with structured hardware architectures.
 However, the large data transfer and memory access results in relatively low computational intensity, and algorithmic advances are necessary to take advantage of specialized and heterogeneous computing architectures~\cite{DONGARRA_LASTOVETSKY_BOOK2009,Brodtkorb_Dyken_Hagen_Hjelmervik_Storaasli_SP2010,TERZO_DJEMAME_SCIONTI_PEZUELA_BOOK2020}.
 In particular, graphics processing units (GPUs), originally developed for accelerating graphics and imaging processing, have gained significant interest for high-performance scientific computing.
 Substantial performance gains over multi-core CPU computations have been demonstrated on GPU hardware due to their high memory bandwidth and computational throughput~\cite{HARRIS_GPUGEMS2004,BRANDVIK_PULLAN_PIME2007,ELSEN_LEGRESLEY_DARVE_JCP2008,RAVIKUMAR_APPELHANS_YEUNG_PICHPCNSA2019}.

 Increasing interest in artificial intelligence has stimulated the development of the tensor processing unit (TPU) as an application-specific integrated circuit (ASIC) for accelerating machine learning (ML) applications~\cite{JOUPPI_ETAL_ACM2017}.
 While TPUs have been primarily employed for deep learning, their highly specialized architecture is also attractive for scientific computing.
-Specifically, the design of the TPU architecture for performing highly efficient dense matrix multiplications makes it suitable for flow simulations, involving the solution of pressure Poisson systems and high-order discretizations in particular.
+Specifically, the design of the TPU architecture for performing highly efficient dense matrix multiplications makes it suitable for flow simulations, involving the solution of pressure Poisson systems and high-order discretizations.
 The high-bandwidth interconnect and large memory hold promise for reducing latency and accommodating storage requirements to deal with problems of higher computational intensity.
-Furthermore, the abstraction of the TPU-architecture behind the TensorFlow framework~\cite{TENSORFLOW_2015} provides direct access to software libraries and application programming interfaces (APIs) for scientific computing and ML applications.
+Furthermore, the abstraction of the TPU architecture behind the TensorFlow framework~\cite{TENSORFLOW_2015} provides direct access to software libraries and application programming interfaces (APIs) for scientific computing and ML applications.

-While the utilization of TPUs for high-performance computing has been demonstrated in applications to discrete-event simulations~\cite{BELLETTI_ETAL_ARXIV2019,YANG_CHEN_ROUMPOS_COLBY_ANDERSON_ARXIV2019} and Fourier transformation~\cite{LU_CHEN_HECHTMAN_WANG_ANDERSON_ARXIV2020}, their extension to solving partial differential equations, such as those that describe complex flows, has not been explored.
+While the utilization of TPUs for HPC has been demonstrated in applications to discrete-event simulations~\cite{BELLETTI_ETAL_ARXIV2019,YANG_CHEN_ROUMPOS_COLBY_ANDERSON_ARXIV2019} and Fourier transformation~\cite{LU_CHEN_HECHTMAN_WANG_ANDERSON_ARXIV2020}, their extension to solving partial differential equations, such as those that describe complex flows, has not been explored.
 This can largely be attributed to the overhead associated with refactoring existing CFD algorithms to map well on these graph-based computing architectures, and specialized floating-point arithmetic that was specifically developed for ML applications.
 The objective of this work is to evaluate the application of TPUs in conjunction with the TensorFlow programming environment for scientific computing of fluid flows with the specific goal of targeting high-fidelity flow simulations.
-To this end, we implemented a CFD algorithm on TPU with TensorFlow for low Mach number flows with variable density.
-We evaluated its performance with focuses on the accuracy and scalability.
+To this end, we implement a CFD algorithm on TPU with TensorFlow for low-Mach number flows with variable density.
+We evaluate its performance with focuses on the accuracy and scalability.